The Land Settlement Association

 After the Second World War the LSA full time smallholdings were incorporated in Statutory Smallholdings policy within the context of Part IV of the Agriculture Act, 1947.
 This policy was aimed at giving the man with five years agricultural experience the opportunity to get his foot on the first rung of the ‘Farming Ladder.’
 The LSA was allowed to keep its unique estate based smallholdings scheme supported by ‘centralised services’.

-The Group Holdings and Cottage Holdings were no longer something the Ministry of Agriculture wished the LSA to promote but a small scheme of ‘Stock Allotments’ was developed.
-They were an adaptation of the ‘Group Holding’ but the men were allowed to keep a pig on their Stock Allotment.
+The Group Holdings and Cottage Holdings were no longer something the Ministry of Agriculture wished the LSA to promote, as they were deemed to be out-with post war agricultural policy.
+The LSA did create a few ‘Stock Allotments’ collaborating with local authorities.
+These were an adaptation of the ‘Group Holding’ but the men were allowed to keep a pig on their Stock Allotment.

 During the 1950s the LSA’s estates with centralised services matured.
-The ‘farming ladder’ concept was working for some men but many were content with their LSA smallholdings and though some thought it was not ideal, were content to remain under the umbrella of the LSA’s centralised services.
+The ‘farming ladder’ concept was working for some men but many were content with their LSA smallholdings.
+Though some thought the LSA scheme was not ideal, most were content to remain under the umbrella of the LSA’s centralised services.
 ‘Consultation’ developed whereby the tenants were given a say in the running of the scheme.

 In the 1960s the Government set up a Committee of Inquiry into Statutory Smallholdings.
 It was chaired by Professor Michael Wise of the London School of Economics.
 The Committee issued two reports.
 Its first report looked at Statutory Smallholdings provided by Local Authorities in England and Wales.
 Its second was about the Land Settlement Association and other Statutory Smallholdings provided by the Ministry of Agriculture, Fisheries and Food.

 Wise noted that post war, the LSA smallholdings and those provided by County Councils, had played a part in promoting a stable and prosperous agriculture by attracting men to work on the land and providing them with opportunities to become farmers on their own account.
-They were convinced that there was no need to continue providing these opportunities but a responsibility existed to enable their businesses where their prospects for success in horticulture were favourable.
+They were convinced that there was no need to continue providing these opportunities but there was a responsibility towards existing with established businesses in horticulture.
 Holdings on horticultural estates were providing a good income for tenants.
 Wise therefore recommended that the LSA focus itself on the production and sale of horticultural produce.
 Estates which were mainly focussed on livestock and could not be converted to horticultural production were closed.

 The Wise Committee recommended that the LSA’s centralised services be continued but each of the eleven estates which were to remain into the 1970s should become autonomous co-operatives federated under a central body.